Now Accepting First Saturday Vendor Applications for May, 2021 and beyond!

 Events are outside at Overlook Park (113 S Main Ave), or inside at the Ridgefield Administrative and Civic Center (RACC, 510 Pioneer Street) as indicated on each event.
 Customer admission is free for all events.

-Download the Vendor Guidelines.
+Download the Vendor Guidelines and COVID-19 Vendor Guidelines.

 Frequently Asked Questions